chbrown13/class-ops/Basics/Git.md

 ## Understanding Git

-What better way to understand git, then check out git itself.
-This might take a while...
+What better way to understand git than to check out git itself!
+This might take a while...you may also run this locally on your own machine

 ```bash|{type:'command', stream: true, failed_when:'exitCode != 0'}
 git clone https://github.com/git/git
 ```

-We'll be working inside the git/ directory set our working state to v2.23.0.
+We'll be working inside the git/ directory set our working state to v2.31.0

 ```bash|{type:'command'}
 cd git